danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 ## Summary of Results:

+**Number of Evolutionary Steps:**

+- Both EvoPrompt implementations showed continual improvement as then number of evolutionary steps (T) increased.
+- Although they sometimes plateau, they will never get worse as T increases.

 **Dataset Performance:**

-- EvoPrompt(GA) performs better that or comprable EvoPrompt(DE) to for language understanding tasks.
+- EvoPrompt(GA) performs better than or comparable to EvoPrompt(DE) for most language understanding tasks.
-- EvoPrompt(DE) is superior at all question answering tasks.
+- EvoPrompt(DE) is superior at all question answering tasks and subjectivity classification.

 **Scenario-Based Recommendations:**

 - Use GA when the initial manual prompts are of high quality.
 - Use DE when the initial prompts are poor, as it's better at escaping local optima.

+---

+## Let's look at our demo's results!!!

+---
 ## Discussion Questions:
-*As we can see from the demonstration, there was no need to interact with any model parameters or gradients.
+- *As we can see from pseudocode, there was no need for EvoPrompt to interact with any model parameters or gradients.
 Can anyone think of any benefits this may provide?*

+- *What are the implications of EvoPrompt requiring a scoring metric?*

 ![Alt Text](https://media.giphy.com/media/26FfieBFKHaHCivte/giphy.gif)

-- Model Improvement without additional training: EvoPrompt is a more data-driven approach to using the tool which was already  in production that improves results.
-- Black-box Utilization: This feature enables EvoPrompt to work with LLMs as black-box entities, meaning it can be applied to a variety of pre-trained models without needing specific adaptations.
-- Speed and Efficiency: Not having to backpropagate or update the neural network parameters might make the algorithm faster and more computationally efficient in certain scenarios.

-*What are the implications for the need to have a scoring metric mean for this the usage of this algorithm?*

-- Because you need a metric to decide which prompts to select for the next generation, this algorithm is only applicable for discrete prompts whose successfulness is measurable.

 ## Critical Analysis:
 ### Implications: